deannatham/zurich-assessment/README.md

 2. Clone the repository
 3. `cd` into the project directory and run `docker-compose up --build` in the terminal
 4. Go to [localhost:3000/api](http://localhost:3000/api/) to access the application's endpoints on Swagger
-5. Apply the user role `admin` or `viewer` in the request header fields according to the assessment's requirements to the specific endpoints
+5. Use the Auth generate-token endpoint to generate the JWT token for user role authorization.
+Update the payload according to user role `admin` or `viewer` in the `role` property.
+Copy the jwt token returned and authorize using Swagger authorization to access the endpoints according to the assessment's requirements.
 6. To tear down and stop the containers run `docker-compose down -v`

 To run the project using the application's docker image and without cloning the repository: